microsoft/PartnerResources/_docs/Skilling/D365 Marketing Academy/Subpages/Email.md

 showbreadcrumb: true
 ---

-# **{{ page.title }}**
+**# {{ page.title }}**

+**D365 Marketing in a Day - Creating Emails**

 Email is a vital marketing channel for most modern organizations.
 It's also a core feature of Dynamics 365 Marketing, which provides tools for creating graphically rich marketing emails with dynamic, personalized content.
-In this video you will learn the fundamentals of email marketing inside Dynamics 365 Marketing.
+In this video titled **Creating Emails** you will learn the fundamentals of email marketing inside Dynamics 365 Marketing.

 {% include series.md
     includetags="d365 marketing academy|academy content|email"